abuicke/tarot/the celtic cross.md

 ## Reading for a period of time

 The elements of the cross aren't necessarily related causally when reading for a period of time, even though there may be a more subtle, indirect link.
 For example, the situation, the challenge and the immediate future may all be describing different independent events going on in the same time frame.

+### Footnotes

+1. *Complete Golden Dawn System of Magic*, Volume Two: The Importance of Divination (New Falcon, 1995), p.
+2